 Picture credit: KiloCharlieLima, via Wikimedia Commons

-Ramila Bisht is Professor and Chairperson at the Centre for Social Medicine & Community Health, Jawaharlal Nehru University.
+Professor Ramila Bisht is based at the Centre for Social Medicine & Community Health, Jawaharlal Nehru University.
 Her research interests centre around health policy and reforms in India, comparative health systems and policies, urbanization, environment and health and the gendered social and cultural determinants of women’s health.
 Most of her research has been in highland economies and in the states of Maharashtra and Delhi.
 Her research themes and their theoretical frameworks and methods have been located at the intersection of social sciences and social epidemiology with a focus on Marxist feminist studies.

-Abhay Shukla is Senior Programme Coordinator at SATHI-Pune India.
+Dr Abhay Shukla is Senior Programme Coordinator at SATHI-Pune India.
 He is an activist, physician and public health specialist, and previous convened the People’s Health Movement – India chapter.
 Abhay is a leading voice in advocacy for improved regulation of the private medical sector in India and in discussions on a public-centred system for achieving universal healthcare.
 He is co-author of Dissenting Diagnosis: Voices of Conscience from the Medical Profession.